Candida18/2025AC05285/README.md

 ## d.
 Models Used

 All 5 models were trained on the **same dataset and same train/test split** described above.
-Logistic Regression and kNN were trained on standardized (scaled) features;
+Logistic Regression and kNN were trained on standardised (scaled) features;
 Decision Tree, Naive Bayes, and Random Forest were trained on raw features (scale does not affect them).